-- 1. That the content of the Stevenage Connection Area Action Plan: Preferred Options document, prior to the document going out to public consultation, be agreed. - 2.
-That it be agreed that the public consultation methods for when the Stevenage Connection Area Action Plan: Preferred Options document goes out to public consultation, include the breadth of engagement/consultation outlined in the Minute preamble above. - 3.
-That delegated powers be granted to the Assistant Director: Planning and Regulation, to make final amendments to the Stevenage Connection Area Action Plan: Preferred Options Report prior to going out to public consultation. - 4.
-That the comments of the Planning & Development Committee regarding the Preferred Options Report be noted. - 5.
-That it be noted that informal engagement with key stakeholders will continue, including the Stevenage Development Board, to test the Preferred Options ahead of final preparation of the Area Action Plan Preferred Options Report.

-Reason for Decision: As contained in report.
-Other Options considered: As contained in report.

-6 CONFIRMATION OF TWO ARTICLE 4 DIRECTIONS TO REQUIRE CHANGES OF USE FROM CLASS E(G)(I) (OFFICES) AND CLASS E(G)(III) (LIGHT INDUSTRIAL) TO CLASS C3 (RESIDENTIAL) TO OBTAIN PLANNING PERMISSION

-The Executive considered a report seeking confirmation of two Article 4 Directions to require Changes of Use from Class E(g)(i) (Offices) and Class E(g)(iii) (Light Industrial) to Class C3 (Residential) to obtain planning permission.
+1. That the content of the Stevenage Connection Area Action Plan: Preferred Options document, prior to th out to public consultation, be agreed. ne document going 2.
+That it be agreed that the public consultation methods for when the Stevenage Connection Area Action Options document goes out to public consultation, include the breadth of engagement/consultation outlin preamble above.
+3. That delegated powers be granted to the Assistant Director: Planning and Regulation, to make final ame Stevenage Connection Area Action Plan: Preferred Options Report prior to going out to public consultati 4.
+That the comments of the Planning & Development Committee regarding the Preferred Options Report I be noted.
+5. That it be noted that informal engagement with key stakeholders will continue, including the Stevenage I Board, to test the Preferred Options ahead of final preparation of the Area Action Plan Preferred Options - ת ason for Decision: As contained in report. er Options considered: As contained in report.
+6 E(g NFIRMATION OF TWO ARTICLE 4 DIRECTIONS TO REQUIRE CHANGES OF USE FROM CLASS)(i) (OFFICES) AND CLASS E(g)(iii) (LIGHT INDUSTRIAL) to CLASS C3 (RESIDENTIAL) TO TAIN PLANNING PERMISSION L. Claridge x2158 The Executive considered a report seeking confirmation of two Article 4 Directions to require Changes of Use from Class E(g)(i) (Offices) and Class E(g)(iii) (Light Industrial) to Class C3 (Residential) to obtain planning permission. lt wa as RESOLVED: 1.
+That the responses from consultation, 20 July to 17 August 2022, on the serving of the notice of the revi sed Article 4